ceilfors/notes/notes/Compare_technical_solution_with_business_language.md

 2. Slower performance on our search experience
 3. We can’t support more than 100 active offices

+Writing them in business language also turns the options into business decisions, as most architectural problems are business problems.
 It’s becoming quite obvious now on how I can weigh my options.
-Writing them in business language also turns the options into business decisions.
-Most architectural problems are business problems.
-It’s quite apparent that Option 3 is a business limiting decision, and it’s a decision that you should make with the business.
+I was actually about to go with Option 3 if I haven’t compared the options with business language.
+Even though Option 3 is more desirable from technical point of view, the option is a business limiting decision.
+It’s a decision that I should make with the business.

 <!-- {BearID:A367412E-F85C-4D54-8CF3-92BCEEDEA04D-9954-000042561D5F0F52} -->